 Yes, it’s a fish butty!
 Often served for breakfast, it consists of a thinly sliced fillet of white fish, which has been lightly coated in breadcrumbs and fried, then served in a bread roll, smothered with aioli (garlic mayonnaise.)

-Our favourite place to eat these is at Bar Ginory in Arrecife, opposite the harbour and close to Charco san Gines.
+Our favourite place to eat this traditional Lanzarote food is at Bar Ginory in Arrecife, opposite the harbour and close to Charco san Gines.
 They use the freshest fish and cook them perfectly.
 We love having one there on a Saturday morning before going shopping.

 Puntillas de Calamar